Wyoming Off Grid Laws: An In-Depth Guide

 Off-Grid Electricity in Wyoming

 There are no laws preventing you from disconnecting from the power utility in Wyoming and going off-grid.
-The state laws are generally very favorable towards both solar and wind energy systems.
-In many places, you do not need a permit to install solar energy systems and can even do the installation yourself.
+The state laws are generally very favorable towards solar and wind energy systems.
+You do not need a permit to install solar energy systems in many places and can even do the installation yourself.
 Requirements for wind power systems are usually stricter.
 You can read the rules here.

-Solar equipment is exempt from sales tax and the state offers rebates on equipment cost.
+Solar equipment is exempt from sales tax, and the state offers rebates on equipment costs.
 However, solar equipment is not exempt from property taxes.

 Also Read: